pipelka/roboTV/README.md

 ## Building

-1. Set the SDK and NDK location in Android Studio or "local.properties"
+1. Set the SDK and NDK location in Android Studio (Project Structure) or "local.properties".
+Please downwload the Android NDK 11 and set the proper path.2
 2. ./gradlew assembleDebug

-or use AndroidStudio

 # Current Features